 An example: The Betashares Dividend Harvester (HVST)

 The Betashares Dividend Harvester (HVST) is an ETF that adopts a ‘dividend harvesting’ strategy.
 It invests in large ASX shares that are about to pay dividends.
-Before changing it’s underlying strategy in May 2022, it also sold futures contracts which is a form of hedging to reduce risk.
+Before changing its underlying strategy in May 2022, it also sold futures contracts which is a form of hedging to reduce risk.

 Dividend harvesting strategies like HVST involve borrowing from future capital returns in order to increase dividends.
 There is no free lunch, just a different equation.